-- Assists PMs in the set-up of new field programs, including financial, logistical, personnel, and onsite support.
+- Assists with set-up of new field programs, including financial, logistical, personnel, and onsite support.

-- Makes regular visits to Samaritan's Purse field sites to provide field staff support, address programmatic challenges, and explore potential program possibilities.
+- Makes regular visits to field sites to provide field staff support, address programmatic challenges, and explore potential program possibilities.

 - Assists site leadership in the establishment and implementation of appropriate administrative, human resource, legal, financial, and program policies.